Big Data vs Data Warehouse

 The parts involved in this new data processing and storage architecture for data warehouses are as follows:

-Source layer: this layer always contains pieces “external” to the model, since its heterogeneity makes it possible to insert different pieces of different types at this point, such as, in addition to those shown in the image, logs, photos, different databases (mysql, postgres, Elastic, Mongo, Casandra…), xmls, etc.
+Source layer: this layer always contains pieces “external” to the model, since its heterogeneity makes it possible to insert different pieces of different types at this point, such as, in addition to those shown in the image, logs, photos, different databases (sql data warehouse, postgres, Elastic, Mongo, Casandra…), xmls, etc.

 - Intake and processing layer: the power that spark offers us for the massive parallel processing becomes essential in this layer, since the volume of data to be treated is possibly very high.
 This layer interacts with the next one in a cyclical way to be able to process the data, modeling them and providing them with quality.